Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Due to the restriction of the speed of information travel, you cannot directly control your whole territory.
 Instead, you have a set of direct subordinates, and you can ask them to do things by sending commands.
-Your direct subordinates are also players, they may have their subordinates, and they have autonomy.
-You might also be a subordinate of other player.
+Your direct subordinates are also players with autonomy, they may have their subordinates.
+You might also be a subordinate of another player.

 The game is turn-based.
 In a turn, you make your decision to add some commands in your plan, then you send your commands out, note that commands may take several turns to reach the target.
 After that, you enter the next turn to get the new